Nancy B. Moody: University of Tennessee

-Moody left East Tennessee State University for The University of Tennessee, in Knoxville to be an associate professor.
+Moody left East Tennessee State University for the University of Tennessee, in Knoxville to be an associate professor.

 Tennessee Center for Nursing

 In 1995, Mood with Patricia Smith applied for and received funding from Robert Wood Johnson Colleagues in Caring program to support regional and state collaboration to address shortages in the nursing labor workforce.
 In 2000, after the Robert Wood Johnson funding ended, Blue Cross and Blue Shield of Tennessee provided funding for an executive director and an administrative assistant.
 Moody was named the executive director and the not-for- profit organization was renamed the Tennessee Center for Nursing and moved to the University of Tennessee.

 Tusculum College

 In October 2009, Moody became the Twenty-seventh president and the first woman president of Tusculum College.
 She left the position in September 2017.

 Organizations

-Moody is a member of the Board of Trustees of the Southern Association of Colleges and Schools Commission on Colleges, chair of the NCAA Division II South Atlantic Conference, and an advisory board member for the Northeast Tennessee College and Career Readiness Consortium.
+Moody was a member of the Board of Trustees of the Southern Association of Colleges and Schools Commission on Colleges, chair of the NCAA Division II South Atlantic Conference, and an advisory board member for the Northeast Tennessee College and Career Readiness Consortium.

 Moody served on the NCAA Division II President’s Council, was the chair of the Tennessee Independent Colleges and Universities Association, and a member of the Board of the Appalachian College Association.